anthonyli358/facebook-messenger-parser/README.md

 ## Getting Started
 - Save your Messenger data to a 'messages' folder in the same folder as this module
-- If your Messenger data files are entitled 'message.json', at the bottom of [main.py](main.py) add split=False to import_messenger_data('messages') as this is the old Messenger data format
+- If your Messenger data files are entitled 'message.json' instead of 'message_x.json' where x is a number, this is the old Messenger data format.
+At the bottom of [main.py](main.py) add split=False to the import_messenger_data('messages') function call
 - Change the annotate_plots variable to True or False

 ## Development